Ayoub-sadaoui/say-note-documentation/LATEX_TEMPLATE_README.md

 - Subsubsection entries for detailed organization
 - Automatic page numbering and reference updating

-The structure is defined in `voicenotion_toc_structure.tex`, which you can modify to match your specific documentation needs.
+The structure is defined in `SayNote_toc_structure.tex`, which you can modify to match your specific documentation needs.

 ## Prerequisites